We Spoke to a Former Crack Addict About Rob Ford

 Rob Ford learning about culture.
 Sobriety in question, via.

 As everyone in Toronto (and now the planet) knows, Mayor Rob Ford has been accused of smoking crack cocaine.
 There's apparently video evidence of him getting high while talking shit about Liberal Party leader Justin Trudeau and immigrants.
-But the world still hasn’t seen that video and Rob has not officially addresed the issue.
+But the world still hasn’t seen that video and Rob hasn't officially addressed the issue.
 And while Gawker’s crowd-funded Indiegogo campaign to raise money to buy the iPhone footage from the drug dealers who took it is closing in on its $200,000 goal, they can’t even find the aforementioned drug dealers.
-On top of all that, Mark Towhey, Robbie’s former chief of staff, was fired for telling him to “get help.”
+On top of all that, Mark Towhey, Robbie’s former chief of staff, was fired for telling him to “get help”.

 With all of this insane bullshit clouding Toronto’s municipal politics, we decided to talk to someone who knows firsthand what crack addiction and crack smoking looks like: a former crack addict named Rick.
 Here’s what he thinks of the allegations against poor ol’ Robbie.